rachelHey/metricsWG/README.md

 In general WG meetings, each member organization sends one representative.

+## WG membershop types
+- "Members" of the WG are CoARA members (i.e., institutions), represented by a concrete person.
+- "Experts" of the WG are individual persons who are experts in the field, but are not officially representing a CoARA member.
+The WG can (proactively) contact them for consultation.
+- "Friends" of the WG are generally interested persons who want to simply stay informed.

 ## How to get involved and stay in contact

 You can directly subscribe to our public [mailing list](https://docs.google.com/forms/d/e/1FAIpQLSdZ60aB_7p69MCG5W_NfWBOU-QYctQvwO1Q0Om2KJYeh-b-6w/viewform?usp=sf_link).
+Our public mailing list is specifically targeted at the "Friends" of our WG.
 If you want to unsubscribe please inform a member of the steering committee.

 To become an official member organization of our WG fill in [the application form](https://docs.google.com/forms/d/e/1FAIpQLSel_-8VMePnxEmZQsODbHl7gKR85fPeQq16v5MIxNFc6s0JSg/viewform?usp=sf_link).
 If you are accepted (which you most likely will - if you represent a COARA member), we will include you in all communication and meetings.

+To become an expert of our WG fill in [the registration form](https://docs.google.com/forms/d/e/1FAIpQLSfacI2KaRGatEDRkINmHWV7yznY04IPHqzHj5qTDOXSNpLjoQ/viewform?usp=sf_link).
+We might contact you proactively for consultation or invite you to specific meetings of the WG.

 For other direct inquiries, you can contact any member of the steering committee: